MicroEJ/docs/Tutorials/tutorialJavaCodingRules.rst

 - Do not implement ``equals(Object)`` and ``hashCode()`` if not necessary (if ``==`` operator is sufficient).
 See :ref:`equals-hashcode`.

-Best Practices to avoid pitfalls
+Best Practices to Avoid Pitfalls
 --------------------------------

 - ``equals(Object)`` and ``hashCode()`` must be overridden in